VerticalRelevance/IncidentFoundations-Blueprint/templates/member_account/custom_action/README.md

 See the main.tf template for the additional resources required for EventBridge and Lambda execution.

+The underlying lambda code is region aware and only gets deployed to a single region.
+This example solution expects us-east-1 is used even though the lambda will operate the same no matter which region it is deployed.

+This is designed for use with the Centralized Security (CS) account design which is part of the larger IR solution.
+This design leverages a common cross account role, ca_router_ca_role, that is created as part of the account provisioning process of all member accounts and is used to invoke all CA lambdas.
+Both EventBridge and this common role are granted invocation permissions for the remediation lambda.

 ### Repo Content
+Note: Some of the below .tf files may be empty but are still included so that all Terraform projects in this contain the same base set of files.
 - /code/sgr.py - Python module used in the auto-remediation lambda
 - data.tf  - Defines data objects for Terraform stack
 - main.tf  - Defines main resources for Terraform stack